-- 2. Caregiver and beneficiary satisfaction;

-- 3. Measure and evaluate caregiver and beneficiary satisfaction with care and services;

-- 4. Outcome measures that are derived from data collected during assessments, including data on the following:
+- Outcome measures that are derived from data collected during assessments, including data on the following:

-- a.
-Physiological well-being;
+- Physiological well-being;

-- b.
-Functional status;
+- Functional status;

-- c.
-Cognitive ability;
+- Cognitive ability;

-- d.
-Social/behavioral functioning; and
+- Social/behavioral functioning; and

-- e.
-Quality of life of beneficiaries.
+- Quality of life of beneficiaries.

-- 5. Effectiveness and safety of staff provided and contracted services, including the following:
+- Effectiveness and safety of staff provided and contracted services, including the following:

-- a.
-Competency of clinical staff;
+- Competency of clinical staff;

-- b.
-Promptness of service delivery;
+- Promptness of service delivery;

-- c.
-Achievement of treatment goals and measurable outcomes;
+- Achievement of treatment goals and measurable outcomes;

-- d.
-Non-clinical areas such as, beneficiary and caregiver complaints and grievances, transportation services, meals, life safety and environmental issues; and
+- Non-clinical areas such as, beneficiary and caregiver complaints and grievances, transportation services, meals, life safety and environmental issues; and

-- e.
-Mechanisms to receive and address beneficiary and care giver complaints and grievances.
+- Mechanisms to receive and address beneficiary and care giver complaints and grievances.